AlexCian/ProfessionalPracticeInIT/README.txt

 There will be a sign up and login function.
 Each user will have specified programs added to their watchlist so they can be differentiated and different usernames.

-The main idea of this is to use Firebase to create the database in for the TV programs and to pull them onto the Angular app.
+The main idea of this is to use Firebase for login authentication and to acquire an API from an outside source and pull the data from that page to the main page.